rahmanfadhil/cotton/docs/guide/model.md

 const manager = db.getManager();
 ```

-Once you get the manager instance, you can basically perform anything to that model.
+Once you get the manager instance, you can basically perform anything to that models.
 Let's start by creating a new user!

 ```ts
 const user = new User();